-External data sets are provided to Parcels as a set of fields.
+External data sets are provided to Parcels as a set of different fields.
 Each field is discretised on a structured grid that provides the node locations and instants at which the field values are given.
-It is noteworthy that the fields in a field set are not necessarily based on the same grid.
+It is noteworthy that the different fields in a field set are not necessarily based on the same grid.
 In the horizontal plane, rectilinear (Fig. 1a) and curvilinear (Fig. 1b) grids are implemented.
 Three-dimensional data are built as the vertical extrusion of the horizontal grid, either using z-levels (Fig. 1c) or s-levels (Fig. 1d).
 A three-dimensional mesh is a combination of a rectilinear or a curvilinear in the horizontal direction mesh with either z- or s- levels in the vertical.
-Another class of meshes are the unstructured grids (e.g. Lambrechts et al., 2008), which are not yet supported in Parcels.

 Fields can be independent from each other (e.g. water velocity from one data set and wind stress from a different data set) and interpolated separately.
-Often, fields come from a same data set, for example when they result from a numerical model, and form a coherent structure, that must be preserved in Parcels; an example is the zonal and meridional components of the velocity field.
-A coherent field structure is discretised on the same grid, but the variables are not necessarily distributed evenly, leading to a so-called staggered grid (Arakawa and Lamb, 1977).
-The various types of staggered grids have their pros and cons (Cushman-Roisin and Beckers, 2011).
-Parcels reads the more popular staggered grids occurring in geophysical fluid dynamics: A-, B- and C- grids.
-While A- and C- are fundamentally different (Fig. 2), the B-grid can be considered as a hybrid configuration in between A- and C- grids.
+Often, fields come from a same data set, for example when they result from a numerical model, and form a coherent structure, that must be preserved in Parcels; an example is the zonal and meridional components of the flow velocity field.
+A coherent field structure is discretised on the same grid, but the different variables are not necessarily distributed evenly, leading to a so-called staggered grid (Arakawa and Lamb, 1977).
+The different types of staggered grids have their pros and cons (Cushman-Roisin and Beckers, 2011).
+Parcels reads the more popular distributions occurring in geophysical fluid dynamics: A-, B- and C- grids.
+A- and C- are fundamentally different (Fig. 2) and the method to interpolate fields on those grids is defined below.
+The B-grid, used by OGCMs such as MOM (Griffies et al., 2004) or POP (Smith et al., 2010), can be considered for Parcels as a hybrid distribution in between A and C grids.
 D- and E- grids are less common and are not implemented into the framework so far.
-The methods to interpolate fields on the A-, C- and B- grids are presented in this section.
+Another class of grids are the unstructured meshes (e.g. Lambrechts et al., 2008), which are not yet supported in Parcels.